 GRAFTED.
 Zones 5-9

 Medium 2 to 3 feet tall $35.00

-These trees are both Field Grown and Container grown so if you have a preference please note that and we will try to fill your request.
+These trees are both field and container grown.
+If you have a preference please let us know, and we will try to fill your request.

 Known as Dae Chu in Korean and Hong Zhou in Chinese.
 A small tree and shrub up to thirty feet tall that bears edible fruit that are cherry to plum size and very sweet.
 Can be eaten fresh, dried and used in place of raisins, and cooked into sauces.